kahmali/meteor-restivus/README.md

 ```bash
 > meteor add nimble:restivus
 ```

-To update Restivus to the latest version just use the `meteor update` command:
+And to update Restivus to the latest version:
 ```bash
 > meteor update nimble:restivus
 ```